What is Suboxone?

 Other brand names for Buprenorphine and Naloxone combination are … Zubsolv, (tablet), and Bunavail (film).

-Currently Buprenorphine, marketed as Suboxone, and Subutex, are the only medications approved for this purpose.
+Currently Buprenorphine + Naloxone is available as a generic tablet and film.
+The cost has come down to $2 to $3 per 8mg tablet or film.
+It is also marketed as Suboxone, Bunavail and Zubsolv.
 Subutex which is Buprenorphine alone, is no longer manufactured or marketed as Subutex, however, it is available as a generic tablet.

 Subutex is only approved for: